evokegaming/guides/process/merge_requests/README.md

 #### Title and Description guidelines
 The title should always look something like this:

-    #12345: Adjust constant in warpcore.yml to prevent overheating
+    #12345: Adjust constant in warpcore configuration to prevent overheating

 Notice the issue number at the start, including the `#` character.
 This text will automatically be linked to the Redmine issue, which makes it easy to access